-Report student misconduct to the campus's Center for Student Conduct of Record report the URL addresses of discovered course materials or exams to studentconduct@berkeley.edu.
+The CSC asks that the Instructor of Record report the URL addresses of discovered course materials or exams to studentconduct@berkeley.edu).
 From there, the CSC will contact Chegg to initiate the investigation process, which may take several weeks to months to complete depending on the complexity of the information received.
 More often than not, the process will resolve within several weeks, plus the additional timeline that a student engages with us through our informal or formal adjudication processes.
 Please note that the CSC has partnered with various campus departments, including the Privacy Office, to develop internal procedures used to facilitate the investigation of these allegations.
 Importantly, the CSC is the only campus office authorized to pursue investigations of alleged student misbehavior, including academic misconduct.